RachWalm/high-score/README.md

 ### Backend

 This is a python technical test so python language must be used.
 Therefore, the data processing will be done on the back end based on python.
-I am familiar with Flask therefore will use Flask for data handling.
-Django could be used but would take longer and for this simple page isn't necessary
+I am familiar with Flask therefore will use Flask for routing.
+Django could be used but would take longer and for this simple page isn't necessary.

 ### FrontEnd